-\paragraph{Effect of the hybrid strategy.} Among all models and their variants, HTMformer excels in 68/80 cases.
-This demonstrates the effectiveness of the combination.
+\paragraph{Effect of the hybrid strategy.} Among all models and their variants, PredictorV1 achieves superior performance.
+This demonstrates the effectiveness of the HTME strategy.
 In most cases, temporal features are the primary characteristics of time series data, but the correlations between multiple variables cannot be overlooked.
-It is of great significance for improving the accuracy of Transformer-based predictors.
-Different datasets vary in the depth of temporal and multivariate features.
-Therefore, we use a learnable parameter to control the proportion of the two modules, allowing the fusion of multivariate features to still reduce errors to an extent.
-In conclusion, the strategy of fusing temporal features and multivariate features is superior to using either of them alone.
-This strategy can enhance the accuracy and scalability of Transformer-based predictors.
+The HTME strategy has successfully suppressed noise and extracted effective patterns from the raw sequence.
+In conclusion, the strategy of fusing temporal features and multivariate features can enhance the accuracy and scalability of Transformer-based predictors.